cortex-js/compute-engine/README.md

 | `\sin^{-1}\prime(x)`       | `[["Derivative", 1, ["InverseFunction", "Sin"]], "x"]`                    |

-This repo contains the description of the format and a Javascript/Typescript library that can be used to manipulate MathJSON expressions.
+This repo contains the description of the format and a Javascript/Typescript library to:

+- parse Latex to MathJSON
+- serialize MathJSON to Latex
+- manipulate MathJSON expressions

 Reference documentation and guides at [cortexjs.io/math-json](https://cortexjs.io/math-json/).